ionic-team/ionic-framework/BREAKING.md

 The `swipeBackEnabled` config option is still respected as the initial default and does not need to change for apps that set it once at startup.

-<h4 id="version-9x-select">Select</h4>

-The `ionChange` event on `ion-select` now only fires when the selected value actually changes.
-Previously, the `alert` and `action-sheet` interfaces emitted `ionChange` every time the overlay was confirmed, even when the user chose the option that was already selected.
-This aligns the `alert` and `action-sheet` interfaces with the existing behavior of the `popover` and `modal` interfaces, and with the documented contract of `ionChange`.

-Apps that relied on `ionChange` firing on every confirmation (for example, to detect overlay dismissal without a value change) should listen for `ionDismiss` instead, or use the `didDismiss` event on the underlying alert or action sheet.

-<h4 id="version-9x-input">Input</h4>

-The `autocorrect` property on `ion-input` is now a `boolean` and defaults to `false`.
-It was previously typed as `'on' | 'off'` with a default of `'off'`.
-This resolves a type conflict introduced when TypeScript 5.9 added `autocorrect: boolean` to the DOM `HTMLElement` interface.

-The string form no longer behaves the same way.
-Because an HTML attribute coerces to `true` for any non-empty string, `autocorrect="off"` now evaluates to `true` (autocorrect enabled).
-Migrate to the boolean property:

-- Remove the attribute to keep autocorrect disabled (the default).
-- Use a property binding to enable it: `[autocorrect]="true"` (Angular), `autocorrect={true}` (React), or `:autocorrect="true"` (Vue).

 <h4 id="version-9x-searchbar">Searchbar</h4>

 The `autocorrect` property on `ion-searchbar` is now a `boolean` and defaults to `false`.
 It was previously typed as `'on' | 'off'` with a default of `'off'`.
 This resolves a type conflict introduced when TypeScript 5.9 added `autocorrect: boolean` to the DOM `HTMLElement` interface.